-Elements of Strategic Communication for Security and National Defense situation, the direct and indirect actors, the internal and external targets, the sources of information, as well as the intervening factors.
+Elements of Strategic Communication for Security and National Defense Communication Scenario.
+The communication scenario is the scenario of the international system, in which the following are identified: the conflict of interests, our global situation, the direct and indirect actors, the internal and external targets, the sources of information, as well as the intervening factors.
 The international system scenario is the universe of knowledge of the intelligence process, and the intelligence cycle sends the "useful information" to the transmitter who designs the strategic communication.